-To change your PCP, call Customer Care (phone numbers are on the back cover of this booklet).
+To change your PCP, call Customer Care.
 They will check to be sure the PCP you want to switch to is accepting new patients.
-They will send you a new membership card that shows the name and phone number of your new PCP.
+They will send you a new member ID card that shows the name and phone number of your new PCP.
 The change will occur on the first day of the month following the date of the request.